bit2me-devs/trading-spot-samples/node/rest/trading/get-orders/README.md

 # Get orders

-Get all user orders paged with a maximum page size of 100.
+Get all user orders.
 The result can be filtered by dates, list of statuses, side and market symbol optionally.

 ## Run